 Just remember, mishaps can happen, so always make sure that there is a strong swimmer in your group.

 Where to Go?

 You should carefully choose the waters you will visit on the first few trips with your kids.
-Starting out on slow, tranquil waters will make your first kayaking adventures safe and enjoyable for every member of your family.
+Starting out on slow, shallow, tranquil waters will make your first kayaking adventures safe and enjoyable for every member of your family.
 Remember that beginners, particularly kids, that feel safe will want to come back for more fun.